L-based numerical linked cluster expansion for square lattice models: expansion

-The {\LL} expansion also naturally provides an opportunity not provided by any of the previously mentioned expansions for the square lattice.
+The {\LL} expansion also makes possible something that none of the previously mentioned expansions for the square lattice do.
 If one adds a bond along the diagonal of each {\LL} building block, by changing the strength $J_D$ of that bond between 0 and $J$, one can study models that smoothly connect the square ($J_D=0$) and triangular ($J_D=J$) lattice geometries (see Fig.~\ref{fig:triangular}).
-In fact, for $J_D=J$, the resulting weak-embedding {\LL} expansion is nothing but the (corner-sharing) triangle expansion introduced in Ref.~\cite{rigol_bryant_07a} for the triangular lattice.
+In fact, for $J_D=J$, the resulting weak-embedding {\LL} expansion is nothing but the corner-sharing triangle expansion introduced in Ref.~\cite{rigol_bryant_07a} for the triangular lattice.
 This can be seen by comparing the numbers of clusters in Table~\ref{Table_ngraphs_W} to those reported in Ref.~\cite{rigol_bryant_07a} for the triangle expansion (after correcting for an incorrect factor of 3 in the table in the latter reference).
 The strong-embedding {\LL} expansion is then a new expansion that, for $J_D=J$, can be used to study models in the triangular lattice.